Universal Insurance Q1 2025 Earnings Call Transcript

 Frank Wilcox

-Chief Financial Officer at Universal Insurance
+CFO at Universal Insurance Holdings

 Sure.
-Thanks Nick.

 Operator

 Thank you.
 I'm showing no further questions at this time.
-I'll now turn it back to Steve Donaghy, Chief Executive Officer for closing remarks.
+I'll now turn it back to Steve Donaghy, Chief Executive Officer, for closing remarks.

-Stephen Donaghy
+Stephen J. Donaghy

-Stephen Donaghy
+Stephen J. Donaghy

-CEO at Universal Insurance
+CEO at Universal Insurance Holdings

 Thank you.
 I'd like to thank all of our associates, consumers, our agency force, and our stakeholders for their continued support of Universal.
 Have a great day.